List of international presidential trips made by Ranil Wickremesinghe

-This is a list of presidential international trips made by Ranil Wickremesinghe, who served as the 9th President of Sri Lanka from 21 July 2022 to 23 September 2024.
+Ranil Wickremesinghe served as the 9th President of Sri Lanka from 21 July 2022 to 23 September 2024.
+This article documents all international presidential trips made by Wickremesinghe during his term in office.

 Wickremesinghe, then Prime Minister, meets with Narendra Modi in New Delhi, October 2018.

 Summary of international trips

 During his term in office, Ranil Wickremesinghe made 16 foreign trips to 17 countries.
 Wickremesinghe never visited South America.